degauss-org/pm/README.md

 ## geomarker methods

 This container was built using the [addPmData](https://github.com/geomarker-io/addPmData) package.
-More information on the development of the spatial model can be found at the [st_pm_hex](https://github.com/geomarker-io/st_pm_hex) repo and the accompanying manuscript (preprint DOI: https://doi.org/10.20944/preprints202109.0164.v1).
+More information on the development of the spatial model can be found at the [st_pm_hex](https://github.com/geomarker-io/st_pm_hex) repository and in the scientific manuscript describing model development: `Brokamp, C. A High Resolution Spatiotemporal Fine Particulate Matter Exposure Assessment Model for the Contiguous United States.
+Environmental Advances.
+In Press.
+2021.` (accepted preprint available online: [https://doi.org/10.1016/j.envadv.2021.100155](https://doi.org/10.1016/j.envadv.2021.100155)).

 ## geomarker data